-B. APPLICATION TEMPLATES
+II.
+APPLICATION TEMPLATES

-An application consists of several sections that must be uploaded before submission.
-Templates for these sections are available once an application is started on proposalCENTRAL.
+The application templates for each section are available on proposalCentral.
 The templates must be downloaded and completed offline.
 Completed templates must be converted into PDF documents before uploading to corresponding sections.

 1. TABLE OF CONTENTS (PAGE 1.1)